actswartz/dlr/Lab-01-First-Commands.md

 3.  "nano" editor is an easy to use editor
 4. To Start nano from the CLI: nano inventory
 5. Paste in teh below and the edit it to be correct for your pod
-6. To Exit Type CTRL+X then hit Y to save
+6. To Exit Type CTRL+X then hit Y and press ENTER to save

 ```ini
 [all:vars]